billmurrin/graylog-plugin-threat-manager/README.md

 [![Build Status](https://travis-ci.org/billmurrin/graylog-plugin-threat-manager.svg?branch=master)](https://travis-ci.org/billmurrin/graylog-plugin-threat-manager)

+This plugin is still being conceptualized and is currently in **ALPHA**.

 The Threat Manager Plugin provides a Graphical Interface for managing and creating lists of threat indicators inside of Graylog which can be applied to streams.

 Installation